TorbenJakobsen/run_sap_as_a_container/README.rst

 TODO

-You can access the server using  abrowser or SAP GUI (Business Client?)
+You can access the server using  a browser or SAP GUI (Business Client?)
 TODO

-To download a current version of the BC you need an s-user with the proper download permissions and also accept the terms.
+To download a *current* version of the BC you need an s-user with the proper download permissions and also accept the terms.

-You an alternatively download an (old) version.
+You can alternatively download an (old) version.

 .. code:: bash

   java -jar PlatinGUI-MacOSX-arm64-7.80rev7.jar

 The Java version does not run on current versions of Java 1.8 so you so can choose to containerize it.
-*There is a dependency on X11*,
+TODO *There is a dependency on X11*,

 https://github.com/thalesvb/docker-platingui